Skip to main content

 You may have noticed a shift within your body, a subtle yet persistent change in your daily experience of well-being.
 Perhaps it manifests as a surprising warmth spreading across your chest, a disruption in your sleep patterns, or a feeling of being slightly out of sync with yourself.

 These experiences, often the first signals of the perimenopausal transition, are direct communications from your body’s intricate internal systems.
 Understanding the language of these symptoms is the first step toward navigating this phase of life with intention and preserving your long-term vitality.
-The conversation about is a conversation about your future cardiovascular health.
+The conversation about perimenopause is a conversation about your future cardiovascular health.

 The changes you feel are rooted in the elegant, yet powerful, fluctuations of your endocrine system.
 For years, the hormone estrogen has played a profoundly protective role in your cardiovascular system, much like a vigilant guardian.
 It helps maintain the flexibility of your blood vessels, promotes healthy cholesterol levels, and manages inflammation.

 As your body begins the natural transition toward menopause, the production of estrogen becomes less consistent.
 This decline is not a failure; it is a recalibration.
-This recalibration, however, means the must now function without the same level of hormonal support it once relied upon.
+This recalibration, however, means the cardiovascular system must now function without the same level of hormonal support it once relied upon.

 The perimenopausal transition represents a critical window where hormonal shifts begin to directly influence long-term cardiovascular health.